proycon/LaMachine/README.md

 ## Included Software

 LaMachine includes a wide variety of open-source NLP software.
-You can select which software you want to include during the installation procedure.
+You can select which software you want to include during the installation procedure (or any subsequent update).

-* by the Centre of Language and Speech Technology, Radboud University Nijmegen
+* by the Centre of Language and Speech Technology, Radboud University Nijmegen (CLST, RU)
     * [Timbl](https://languagemachines.github.io/timbl) - Tilburg Memory Based Learner
     * [Ucto](https://languagemachines.github.io/ucto) - Tokenizer
     * [Frog](https://languagemachines.github.io/frog) - Frog is an integration of various memory-based natural language processing (NLP) modules developed for Dutch.
 It can do Part-of-Speech tagging, lemmatisation, named entity recogniton, shallow parsing, dependency parsing and morphological analysis.